 - Ourigane – A small Berber village that boasts a natural salt mine and gorgeous vistas in the country.
 You won’t find tourists here but go with someone who knows the area and can also help arrange lunch with a local family.
 So good!

 - Imlil – I love, love, love this village.
 It’s high up in the mountains, almost to the Mount Toubkal so in winter you should prepare for cold and snow.
 It is completely possible to do this as a day trip but it’s also worth booking at least one night at Kasbah Toubkal to enjoy the view, the food, and relax.
-(You can book lunch and a visit to Kasbah Toubkal for the day too.
-Book it here!)
+You also could arrange to visit on a day trip and have lunch with a Berber family and try your hand at bread baking or weaving!

 - Oukaimden – if you visit in winter and you are a decent downhill skiier then you need to go to Oukaimden just to say you’ve skiied in Morocco.
 There are rentals, it’s mountain skiing, and there is a lift up.
 If however you’re a novice stick to lower hills or a sled.